vercel/next.js/docs/basic-features/data-fetching/getStaticPaths.md

 ### Only runs at build time on server-side

 `getStaticPaths` only runs at build time on server-side.
+Except when using [Incremental Static Regeneration](/docs/basic-features/data-fetching/incremental-static-regeneration.md), it will run at request time.

 ### Only allowed in a page